FNScence/CSAFAP-config-package/README.md

 ↑ Snap-Tap (null binds) input option - does NOT trigger a kick

 ## Known issues
-- **Auto line-ups currently do not work correctly on faceit.**
-  In an effort to fix the teleport exploit on their servers, faceit devs limited the usage of m_yaw, which is required to set-up the 0 0 viewangle for auto line-ups.
-Until valve fix the teleporting for good, faceit will keep this bandaid fix and there is no workaround.

 - **Some users experience desubtick binds not working.**
   [InputService] execing CSAFAP/addons/multi/-jump
   [Console] toggle: Cannot toggle value "jump"!